SivapradeepKarthikeyan/trimble-cars/README.md

 Trimble Cars is a car leasing platform that allows owners to register their cars and users to lease available cars.
 The system ensures proper validation of ownership, prevents duplicate owners, and maintains a history of leasing activities.

 ---

+TO RUN TESTS :: From the root directory use gradle test

 ## **Features**
 ### **1. Owner Management**